AndlerRL/shopaholic-reacjs/README.md

 ### CHANGE_LOG ###

+__`[v0.6.33]`__

+Shopping Cart component rendered and added to the project!
+Now clients can click into add to cart in order to be reflected into the Shopping cart component and a UI reaction from the toolbar, showing the total items and amount.
+If client clicks to the icon, will open the shopping cart showing the current items on the cart.

+Products Details is now working just fine and it might some near future add HOT products there.

 __`[v0.5.96]`__

 Working on Product Details –– Shopping Cart:
 Added more components to the review area and it's practically done, just Hot Products are mussing; There is a validation for the review min-length.
 Also started to create functions for the shopping cart sagas and will be more soon.